codepath/site-week2-lab1-fast-food-feud-exemplar/README.md

     - Component reuse via `props`
       - Now that we have both the categories and restaurants listed in our application, let's start thinking about making them look nice.
       - We saw in our `Header` and `Instructions` components how we could use `props` to customize what our components render.
 But they can do a lot more than that.
-      - Props are most useful when we want to reuse and customize a component without copy-pasintg our code over and over.
+      - Props are most useful when we want to reuse and customize a component without copy-pasting our code over and over.
 That's where `props` shine, since they essentially allow us to use our components as templates that can be customized with specified `PROP`erties.
 Let's see that in action.
       - Import the `Chip` component into our `App.js` file and replace all of the `p` tags we used to render categories with our `Chip` component.
 Make sure to see what props it needs to render the proper value
     - Customizing component styles with props
       - Interpolating a value into the `className` string